 Parsley Health is unlike any other health care provider, so it makes sense that you might have questions.
 Here are the answers to the top six most asked questions about Parsley Health.

-Whether you’re dealing with a chronic illness, looking for preventative care, or hoping to optimize your health, our team of highly-trained doctors and health coaches can help.
+Whether you’re dealing with a chronic illness or ongoing symptoms, looking for preventative care, or hoping to optimize your health, our team of highly-trained doctors and health coaches can help.
 Still have questions?
 Here’s what people ask us the most.

 Yes.
+A Parsley Health membership does not replace insurance.
 We are a medical practice that offers infinitely more than a regular medical practice ever will, but, we are not an insurance provider.

-By law today you have to have a health insurance plan, which covers things like surgeries, emergencies, hospitalizations, and prescription medications, as well as some routine stuff like a mammogram.
+By law today you have to have a health insurance plan, which covers things like blood work, surgeries, emergencies, hospitalizations, and prescription medications, as well as some routine procedures like a mammogram.

 2. Can I use my insurance at Parsley Health?

-Our care is focused on you and not the middleman.
-We don’t take insurance, but if you have a FSA, HSA, or out-of-network benefits, it could cover your care at Parsley Health.
+Our care is focused on you—not the middleman.
+We don’t accept in-network insurance, but if you have a FSA, HSA, or out-of-network benefits, it could cover up to 70% of your Parsley Health membership.
 At your first visit, you can ask your Care Manager for the paperwork that you can submit to your insurance company.

 You can use your insurance for any prescriptions or lab tests, just as you would at another primary care doctor’s office.

-Occasionally some specialty lab tests we order in functional medicine are not covered by insurance or involve a co-pay.
+Occasionally some specialty lab tests we order at Parsley Health are not covered by insurance or involve a co-pay.
 We let you know before we order these particular tests that they may cost an extra fee and we will decide together whether or not it makes sense for you to get them.

 3. What if I don’t live near a Parsley Health location?

-If you live outside the U.S., we do work with members on a on a consultative basis, but we recommend also having a primary care doctor in your home country.
+If you live outside of the U.S., we do work with members on a consultative basis, but we recommend also having a primary care doctor in your home country.

 4. Are you a replacement for primary care?

-We do not take urgent care visits or same-day visits, however we can take care of acute things like UTIs or sinus infections by electronically prescribing medication and offering advice through our online messaging platform, My Parsley.
+We do not take urgent care visits or same-day visits, however we can take care of acute things like UTIs or sinus infections by electronically prescribing medication and offering advice through our online messaging platform, My Parsley Health.

 The short answer: you still need to have an OBGYN.